 The OECD Secretary-General’s High Level Advisory Group on Anti-Corruption and Integrity (HLAG) is composed of experts on anti-corruption and integrity from a wide variety of professional backgrounds and regions.
 The members have provide their advice to the Secretary-General independently, without any vested interests in the outcome.

 10/04/2017 - This document reproduces a report prepared by the High-Level Advisory Group which delivers recommendations on ways the OECD can strengthen its work on combating bribery and promoting integrity.
 The Secretary-General formally received this report and its recommendations during the 2017 OECD Global Anti-Corruption and Integrity Forum.

 An independent group of leading anti-corruption and integrity experts recommends doing more to enforce and develop anti-corruption standards and enhancing collaboration with other international organisations in a report on ways the OECD can strengthen its vital work in combating bribery and promoting integrity.

 31 March 2017 - This concept note was prepared for the session on Countering Bribery and Terrorism: The Pivotal Role of Export Controls that took place at the 2017 Global Anti-Corruption and Integrity Forum.

 The 2017 OECD Global Anti-Corruption and Integrity Forum will tackle issues related to fair competition and economic growth, the inequality gap, a level playing field for business, the public interest in policy making and trust in government and politics

 Some 16 years after joining the OECD Anti-Bribery Convention, Argentina remains in serious non-compliance.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Poland.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Argentina.